cluster-ai/Automarket/project/readme.txt

 //API = [coinapi]//

-The API class in this program is meant to offer the database a standardized use of data in a format most suited for it.
-In this way, the API class is a middle-man that translates all data requests from the database and puts it into terms the API can understand and vise versa.
+The API class in this program is meant to offer the database a streamlined use of the api with needed error handling, request limit monitoring, request filtering, etc.

 Relevant API data available:
 MetaData: